Dilshanjith/Chat-Bot/README.md

 - Limited by the quota of your OpenAI API key.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more detail.

 ## Contributing
 Feel free to fork this repository and submit pull requests with enhancements or bug fixes.
 For major changes, please open an issue first to discuss your ideas.